What is the National Measurement Weighing Equipment Project ?

 This entry was posted on 22/03/2014.

-From 1st April 2014 the National Measurement Office (NMO) and Trading Standards Officers (TSO) have started to run a wide ranging programme of checks on the weighing scales in GP surgeries, Health Centres, Pharmacies and for Mobile Health Visitors.
+From 1st April 2014 the National Measurement Office (NMO) and Trading Standards Officers (TSO) have started to run a wide ranging programme of checks on the weighing scales in GP surgeries, Health Centers, Pharmacies and for Mobile Health Visitors.
 The Project will run for 2 years.

 The idea is to improve weighing standards in these environments to the benefit of the patient.